 One of the hottest gifts of the most recent holiday season was a smart speaker.
 From the tiny $30 Google Home Mini or Echo Dot to $400 beasts like Google Home Max or Apple HomePod, these speakers are connected to the internet and feature built-in digital assistants powered by some of the latest AI advancements.

-Mobile phones and tablets are taking over the web, with about 57% of worldwide internet traffic coming from one of these devices.
+Mobile phones and tablets are taking over the web, with about 57% of worldwide internet traffic coming from these devices.

 What are the common threads between the two kinds of devices?
 Digital assistants and voice search.
-Each one of those smart speakers is an always-on portal for voice search via the Google Assistant, Alexa, or Siri.
-The very same artificial intelligence that powers the digital assistants in some of these smart speakers is available on your favorite smartphone, tablet, or even desktop.
+Each of those smart speakers is an always-on portal for voice search via Google Assistant, Alexa, or Siri.
+The very same artificial intelligence that powers the digital assistants in some smart speakers is available on your favorite smartphone, tablet, or even desktop.

 At the recent Connected Health Conference in Boston, voice search technologies and their capabilities came up in several presentations.
 In highlighting the importance of these new technologies for healthcare practitioners, MedCity News aptly quotes a keynote by Noelle LaCharite, a senior manager at Amazon Alexa Machine Learning, “Voice is everywhere…People love it.
 Customers, patients love the idea of saying something and technical things happening on their behalf when they do that.”

 These powerful tools are way more than a fresh parlor trick or source of corny iPhone jokes.
 They represent one of the fastest developing search technologies.
 In fact, according to ComScore estimates, “50% of all searches will be voice searches by 2020.”
 Even more intriguing for proponents of digital assistant enabled speakers, like Amazon’s Echo devices or Google’s Home speakers, Mediapost estimates “About 30% of searches will be done without a screen by 2020.”